n8225/awesome-selfhosted-gen/output/README.md

 - [node-virtual-gamepads](https://github.com/jehervy/node-virtual-gamepads) - Turn your smartphone into a game controller, keyboard, or touchpad for a remote Linux OS machine. `[MIT]` `[Nodejs]`
 - [Posio](https://github.com/abrenaut/posio) - Geography multiplayer game. `[MIT]` `[Python]`
 - [piqueserver](https://github.com/piqueserver/piqueserver) - Server for openspades, the first-person shooter in a destructible voxel world., [Client](https://github.com/yvt/openspades) `[GPL-3.0]` `[Python C++]`
-- [QuakeJS](https://github.com/begleysm/quakejs) - QuakeJS is a port of ioquake3 to JavaScript that can be played in a browser. `[MIT]` `[Nodejs]`
+- [QuakeJS](https://github.com/begleysm/quakejs) - QuakeJS is a port of ioquake3 to Javascript that can be played in a browser. `[MIT]` `[Nodejs]`
 - [Quizmaster](https://github.com/nymanjens/quizmaster) - A web-app for conducting a quiz, including a page for players to enter their answers. `[Apache-2.0]` `[scala]`
 - [RconCli](https://github.com/gorcon/rcon-cli) - CLI for executing queries on a remote Valve Source dedicated server using the RCON Protocol. `[MIT]` `[Go]`
 - [SourceBans++](https://sbpp.github.io) - Admin, ban, and communication management system for games running on the Source engine., [Source Code](https://github.com/sbpp/sourcebans-pp) `[CC-BY-SA-4.0]` `[PHP]`
 - [Teeworlds](https://www.teeworlds.com) - Open source 2D retro multiplayer shooter., [Source Code](https://github.com/teeworlds/teeworlds) `[BSD-3-Clause Other]` `[C++]`
 - [TournamentMango](https://github.com/seiyria/tournamentmango) - TournamentMango is an open source tournament bracket and user management system.
 You can build an archive of players and keep track of all their scores over time as well as their regular characters, games, and aliases. `[MIT]` `[HTML5]`
 - [The Battle for Wesnoth](https://github.com/wesnoth/wesnoth) - The Battle for Wesnoth is an Open Source, turn-based tactical strategy game with a high fantasy theme, featuring both singleplayer and online/hotseat multiplayer combat. `[GPL-2.0]` `[C++]`
 - [Zero-K](https://zero-k.info/) - Open Source on Springrts engine.
-Zero-K is a traditional real time strategy game with a focus on player creativity through terrain manipulation, physics, and a large roster of unique units - all while being balanced to support competitive play. `[GPL-2.0]` `[Lua]`
+Zero-K is a traditional real time strategy game with a focus on player creativity through terrain manipulation, physics, and a large roster of unique units - all while being balanced to support competitive play., [Source Code](https://github.com/ZeroK-RTS/Zero-K) `[GPL-2.0]` `[Lua]`

 ## Gateways and terminal sharing
 **[`^        back to top        ^`](#)**

 - [asciinema](https://github.com/asciinema/asciinema-server) - Web app for hosting asciicasts. ([Demo](https://asciinema.org/) `[Apache-2.0]` `[Elixir Docker]`
 - [GateOne](http://liftoffsoftware.com/Products/GateOne) - Gate One is an HTML5 web-based terminal emulator and SSH client., [Source Code](https://github.com/liftoff/GateOne) `[AGPL-3.0]` `[Python]`